 Prototyping physical objects and new workflows, digitization, and digital fabrication.

-24 hour programming challenges and prototyping challenges, speaker series, and sponsored maker in residence projects.
+24 hour programming challenges and prototyping challenges, talks, and sponsored maker in residence projects.

 Talks, tours, and building community.